CLIENT

 Key Design Decisions

-To improve clarity, usability, and engagement across the GLANSIS website, I grounded my redesign in a set of key design decisions that support both expert and casual users as they navigate complex ecological data.
+To improve clarity, usability, and engagement across the GLANSIS website, I grounded my redesign in a series of strategic design decisions informed by comparative analysis of similar ecological data platforms and in-depth interviews with GLANSIS staff.
+These insights helped ensure the site effectively supports both expert users seeking detailed scientific data and casual users looking for accessible, intuitive pathways to understand complex ecological information.

 01: Establishing Hierarchy and Flow through Typography, Color, and Grouping